 Conductive Graphite Shielding Paint

 Conductive shielding paint provides a very effective alternative method for shielding your guitar.
-Shielding paint offers advantages over copper tape in certain situations.
-Shielding paint makes it much easier to apply protective shielding to hard to reach areas and under components that you may not want to remove.
+Shielding paint offers advantages over the copper tape in certain situations.
+Shielding paint makes it much easier to apply protective shielding to hard-to-reach areas and under components that you may not want to remove.

 It’s worth noting that not only does StewMac offer what is (arguably) the best shielding paint made for guitars, they also ship fast and have excellent customer service.